Qatar - Country Commercial Guide

 Overview

-The State of Qatar is the largest global exporter of liquefied natural gas (LNG).
-Qatar possesses the third largest known reserve of natural gas in the world after Russia and Iran and has existing reserves of approximately 24.7 trillion cubic meters of natural gas.
-Crude oil production is at approximately 1,300,000 barrels per day, making Qatar one of the top 15 oil exporting countries and one of the world’s major fertilizer producers.
+The State of Qatar is one of the largest global exporters of liquefied natural gas (LNG).
+Qatar possesses the third largest known reserve of natural gas in the world after Russia and Iran and has existing reserves of approximately 871 trillion cubic meters of natural gas, 13 percent of the world’s proven natural gas reserves.
+Crude oil production is at approximately 1.746 million barrels per day, making Qatar one of the top 15 oil exporting countries and one of the world’s major fertilizer producers.
 Qatar is undertaking a $30 billion North Field Expansion (NFE) project in the LNG sector.
 The market is vibrant and there are significant opportunities for U.S. companies offering products and services in the LNG production process.

 Qatar’s export of LNG, crude oil, and petroleum products constitute most of the government’s total revenue for the past several years.
-In 2021, hydrocarbon revenue contributed around 37 percent of Qatar’s GDP, a 9 percent increase from 2020.
+In 2022, the hydrocarbon sector contributed around 37 percent of Qatar’s GDP.
 The oil and gas industry is still the most active and bullish sector in the country and will likely continue to play a leading role in the future.
 This sector also includes the most significant export and investment opportunities for U.S. companies over the past year, both in terms of dollar value and strategic interest.
+Considering the ongoing construction and development of the NFE, with the expected 64 percent increase of 2023 production by 2028 when both phases will be online, there will be more potential opportunities for interested U.S. companies.

 The key business drivers for the oil and gas industry in Qatar are evolving in three segments: upstream, midstream, and downstream.
-U.S. companies should consider providing products and services that focus on exploration and production, engineering, procurement, and construction (EPC), automation and systems, drilling, pipeline, refinery and oilfield or well servicing.
+U.S. companies should consider providing products and services that focus on exploration and production, engineering, procurement, and construction (EPC), automation and systems, drilling, pipeline, oilfield or well servicing, and refinery.

 Sub-Sector Best Prospects